ekazaev/route-composer/README.md

 See example app for the details.

+*Or use `ContextSettingTask` provided with the library to avoid extra code.*

 #### 6. Post Routing Task

 A post-routing task will be called by the router **after it successfully finishes navigating to the target view controller**.